csgenetics/csgenetics_scrnaseq/README.md

 For a full list of the configurable parameters that can be can be supplied to the pipeline and other options for configuration see [Configurable parameters](#configurable-parameters).
 <div style="text-align: right"><a href="#cs-genetics-scrna-seq-pipeline">top</a></div>

+## Running the pipeline on MacOS
+While the pipeline can be launched on MacOS, some of the processes are RAM intensive.

+E.g. the STAR mapping process is currently configured to run in a container that is allocated 40GB of RAM.
+The qualimap process is configured to use 16GB of RAM.

+The actual resources utilized will depend on the charachter of the samples being analysed.

+However, resource allocations may exceed those available on a standard MacOS laptop/desktop.

+As such it is recommened to run the pipeline on an HPC system.
+<div style="text-align: right"><a href="#cs-genetics-scrna-seq-pipeline">top</a></div>

 ## Specifying input sequencing files